 Why are Nursing Theories Important?

 Nursing theories are the basis of nursing practice today.
 In many cases, nursing theory guides knowledge development and directs education, research, and practice.
-Historically, nursing was not recognized as an academic discipline or as a profession we view it today.
+Historically, nursing was not recognized as an academic discipline or as a profession we view today.
 Before nursing theories were developed, nursing was considered to be a task-oriented occupation.
 The training and function of nurses were under the direction and control of the medical profession.
 Let’s take a look at the importance of nursing theory and its significance to nursing practice:

 - Nursing theories help recognize what should set the foundation of practice by explicitly describing nursing.